 Grapes – Some budgies love grapes because they are very sweet.
 Grapes can give your budgies a quick energy boost because they contain high levels of fructose.
 This is why you do not want to feed your budgies with grapes daily.
 You can use grapes as a treat for your budgies.

-Kiwi Fruit – Kiwi fruits contain vitamin C, which is necessary for healthy blood vessels, muscles, and bones.
+Kiwi Fruit – Kiwi fruits contain vitamin C necessary for healthy blood vessels, muscles, and bones.
 That is why kiwi fruits are necessary for bone growth and the maintenance of your bird’s bone strength.
-Also, kiwi fruits can improve the immune system and the eyesight of your budgies.
+Also, kiwi fruits can improve your budgies’ immune system and eyesight.

-Melon – There are different types of melons, such as cantaloupe, honeydew melon, and watermelon.
+Melon – Different types of melons, such as cantaloupe, honeydew melon, and watermelon.
 Melons are great for the digestive tract of your birds because they are packed with fiber.
 Also, they are high in Vitamin C, so they can help improve the immune system of your budgies.